 Tire manufacturers are required to notify consumers of any defects in their products, and they are required to participate in a recall and replace your tire for free.

 Tire recalls are serious business.
 Late last year, the National Transportation Safety Board (NTSB) found that of the 3.2 million tires that were recalled from 2009-20013, only 44 percent were successfully replaced.
-This contrasts to the fact that in other vehicle defect recalls, 78 percent are successfully replaced.
+This contrasts with the fact that in other vehicle defect recalls, 78 percent are successfully replaced.

 Almost all large tire manufacturers have had to recall tires, including: